liflab/beepbeep-3-book/markdown/advanced/README.md

 def
 ```

 Note here how each of "abc" and "def" have been printed on *two* separate lines.
-This is because the processor broke the input string into two events, since there are two commas that indicate the presence of two tokens.
-This also means that `feeder` waits until the
-comma before outputting an event; hence writing:
+This is because the processor broke the input string into two events, since there are two commas indicating the presence of two tokens.
+This also means that `feeder` waits for the comma before outputting an event; hence writing the following command will result in no output.
 ```
 $ echo "gh" > mypipe
 ```
-will result in no output.
 The processor buffers the character string until it sees the desired pattern.
 Typing:
 ```
 $ echo "i,jkl," > mypipe
 ```